JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 # Bugs / Issues

-1. Password reset email: When creating the password reset form, there were no issues/bugs to be noted and everything seemed to be working fine.
-It was only when you went to your email inbox and noticed that no email had actually been sent.

-**Solution**:

-2. Travis implementation: One of the very first things that was implemented for this website was Travis.
+1. Travis implementation: One of the very first things that was implemented for this website was Travis.
 I felt it was key that Travis was implemented early on so all issues could be picked up on quickly.
 The issue that kept occuring was that Travis didn't seem to understand the script I was trying to pass in the file.
 I was trying to direct it to a SECRET KEY, but I had no luck in getting it to work.

 **Solution**: After some online research, I found that you could add "script: pip install -U pytest" instead of trying to run the script to the SECRET KEY.